wcerfgba/moneylab-nft-essay/nft-good.md

-is then automatically embedded in the artistic process, which provides a provenance chain for ideas, and allows automatic crediting of remixed works,
+is then automatically embedded in the artistic process, which provides a provenance chain for ideas, and allows automatic crediting of remixed works, which can then be used to power automatic royalties.